 By 2010 DCIG had successfully developed and implemented its outsourced blogging services.
-At that time, it began development of and launched its first ever Buyer’s Guide on the topic of Midrange Arrays in May 2010.
+At that time, it began development of and launched its inaugural Buyer’s Guide on the topic of Midrange Arrays in May 2010.
 The methodology used to produce this and future Buyer’s Guides was based on the years of experience that one of its founders, Jerome Wendt, gained when evaluating enterprise technology products while working as part of a Fortune 500 company.

-Prior to bringing in products to test or making product purchases, the data center team at this Fortune 500 company would evaluate prospective products based upon their published and publically available technical specifications.
+Prior to bringing in products to test or making product purchases, the data center team at this Fortune 500 company would evaluate prospective products based upon their published and publicly available technical specifications.
 These evaluations would include the following steps:

 - Making a list of product features